RyoMikami/Cardflip/README.md

 After the 3 practice round, the main round will start.
 In each round,  numbers written on the tail of the card is randomly distributed from Uniform distribution.
 When all rounds are finished, only one result is randomly picked up from the main rounds and the reward is shown.
-This reward recorded as Payoff_file.csv  in the current directory.
+This reward recorded as /Payoff_file.csv  in the current directory.
-Subjects all behavioral data is also recorded on /data folder.
+Subjects all behavioral data is also recorded on /data .

-main/condition_treatment.xlsx defines the following parameters of the round by each row. a : lower bound b : Upper bound
+main/condition_treatment.xlsx defines the following parameters of the round by each row.

+a : lower bound

+b : Upper bound

 para1: exchange rate for point.

 Treat_s: search cost

 Treat_q: probability of success

 Fixed_fee: participation fee

 ## References